 Menu Item Submenu Item / Explanation

 0. Back to Back to the higher-level menu

-1. State Enable/disable the Telnet service.
+Enable/disabl Enable/disable the Telnet service.

-0. Back to ...
-Back to the higher-level menu
+1. State 0.
+Back to Back to the higher-level menu

 1. Enable The Telnet service is enabled.

 2. Disable The Telnet service is disabled.

 2. Firewall status Opens a submenu with firewall settings for the this service for the interfaces